CoEDL/elpis-wiki/2019-Puliima-Workshop.md

 The speech recognition (also called Speech to Text) process broadly involves steps of:

+- Making pronunciation rules for your language
 - Organising files that will be used to train the system
-- Cleaning files
-- Making pronunciation rules
 - Acoustic, pronunciation and language training

 Then, using the trained system we can get a new transcription on un-transcribed recordings.